RawFish69/hydroflusher/README.md

   `P1 * V1^n = P2 * V2^n`
   Where `P1` and `P2` are the initial and final pressures, `V1` and `V2` are the initial and final volumes, and `n` is the polytropic exponent for the compression/expansion process.

-- **Pump Curve Equation:**
+- **Pump Curve Equations:**
+  The primary equation used to define the pump curve is:
-  `H = H_max * (1 - (Q/Q_max)^2)`
+  `H = H_max - (a * Q + b * Q^2 + c * Q^3) / Q_max`
+  where `H_max` is the maximum head, `Q` is the flow rate, `Q_max` is the maximum flow rate, and `a`, `b`, and `c` are empirically determined coefficients that shape the curve.
+  An alternative simplified equation for the pump curve can be:
+  `H = h0 - A * (Q/2)^2`
-  where `H_max` is the maximum head at zero flow, and `Q_max` is the maximum flow at zero head.
-This parabolic relationship shows that as the flow rate increases, the head produced by the pump decreases.
+  where `h0` represents the head at zero flow, and `A` is a coefficient that determines the curvature based on the pump's characteristics.
+This quadratic formula suggests a parabolic decrease in head as the flow rate increases, which is typical for centrifugal pumps.

-- **System Curve Equation:**
+- **System Curve Equation (Modified):**
   `h = h0 + k * Q^2`
-  where `h0` represents the static head that the pump must overcome (e.g., elevation change), and `k` is a coefficient that accounts for system losses due to friction and other resistance factors in the pipes.
-As flow rate increases, the head loss increases quadratically.
+  where `h0` is the adjusted static head and `k` is the adjusted resistance coefficient that accounts for system losses.
+This reflects a lower system curve for a higher flow rate intersection with the pump curve.

 - **Adjusting Flow Rate for Accumulator Effect:**
   `Q_new = Q_original + ΔQ_accumulator`
   where `Q_original` is the flow rate without the accumulator, and `ΔQ_accumulator` is the change in flow rate contributed by the discharge or charge of the accumulator.
-Accumulators can provide additional flow during peak demand and absorb excess flow, thus stabilizing the system pressure.
-These equations are fundamental to understanding and predicting the behavior of hydraulic systems under various operational conditions.

 ## Results